Sipepper/Obsidian-Mind-Garden/Nicholas/Math/Topology/Every compact metrizable space is a continous image of the Cantor space.md

+---
+Last time checked: 2024-03-13
+Complete: false
+aliases:
+---
 # Every compact metrizable space is a continous image of the Cantor space
 ***
 ###### tags: #Topology
 ***
->[!dsn]+ Direct strict note
+>[!dsn]+ Theorem
->Every compact metrizable space is a continuous image of the Cantor Space.^[Sidney A. Morris - "Topology without tears" p.250]
+>Every compact metrizable space is a continuous image of the Cantor Space.^[[[Sidney A. Morris - Topology without tears.pdf#page=250|Sidney A. Morris - "Topology without tears" p.250]]]

 >The converse is false.
 It is not true that every continous image of a Cantor Space is a compact metrizable space.
 >